yext/sud/README.md

 Flags:
   -h, --help           help for rename
   -p, --path string    The path to the json pointer in the file as per https://tools.ietf.org/html/rfc6901 -v, --value string   The desired value

+Global Flags:
+      --push   Whether to push the repo to github

+## `sud move` command

+Moves a file, or a path in a file, in the given repositories :

+Moves the given file in all the given repositories, if the file is present.
+Moves within a file if the path flag is provided.

+Examples:

+Moving a File:

+`sud move km/entity-type/atm.json
+  --value km/entity-type-extension/atm.json
+  ~/repos/ans150-front-end-overview
+  ~/repos/kg*`

+will move km/entity-type/atm.json to km/entity-type-extension/atm.json in the ans150-front-end-overview repo as well as any kg* repos.

+Moving within a File:

+`sud move
+  --path /a/b/c
+  --value /a/d
+  ~/repos/ans150-front-end-overview`

+will move the JSON element specified by the JSON pointer /a/b/c to /a/d in the provided directories:

+{
+  "a": {
+    "b": {
+	  ...
+	  c: {...}
+	}
+  }
+}

+becomes:

+{
+  "a": {
+	"b": {
+	  ...
+	},
+	"d:" {...}
+  }
+}

+Usage:
+  sud move FILE_PATH DIRs... [flags]

+Flags:
+  -h, --help           help for move
+  -p, --path string    The path to the json pointer in the file as per https://tools.ietf.org/html/rfc6901 -v, --value string   The desired value